serokell/blog-posts/typescript-for-haskellers/article.md

 And the second one will create a string representation of expression.
 But now we need somehow add them to the `fp-ts` `URItoKind` interface to be able to use them in `ArithExpr` as it take `Expr extends URIS`.
 And `URIS` is just `keyof URItoKind<unknown>`.
-Here we need TypeScript module augmentation feature which allows us to patch existing objects by importing and then updating them.
+Here we need the TypeScript module augmentation feature, which allows us to patch existing objects by importing and then updating them.
 So, we simply add `Interpreter` and `ToS` to `URItoKind`.

 ```typescript